alies-dev/dotfiles/README.md

 # My personal dotfiles

 My personal dotfiles.
-Its heavy inspired by [freek](https://freek.dev/uses).
+Its heavy inspired by [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) and [Freek](https://freek.dev/uses).

 It contains the installation of some basic tools, some handy aliases and functions.
 Backups of settings are done via [Mackup](https://github.com/lra/mackup).